Yandex Cloud

 • Interactive debugging of functions in Cloud Functions

-• Creating a Yandex Cloud Postbox address and a domain ownership check with Terraform
+• Creating a Yandex Cloud Postbox address and verifying domain ownership with Terraform

 • Configuring Postfix to send emails via Yandex Cloud Postbox